Neep Help? Email us at [email protected]

 Treatment of swelling is an important aspect of disease and wound management.
 It requires a comprehensive assessment and individualized plan of care for effective treatment and positive outcomes.

-To learn more about products indicated for wound management, please visit us here.
+To learn about a product indicated for the management of surgical wounds, please visit https://sanaramedtech.com/surgical/celleraterx-surgical/

 Susan has 30+ years of clinical experience across the continuum of care.
 Her experience includes direct patient care in critical care and wound care.
 She has demonstrated clinical and sales leadership roles with wound management organizations such as Healogics, and industry experience with companies such as HealthPoint.
 Her broad experience from bedside to innovation and industry has provided a unique perspective that she has shared as a consultant and educator.
 She has been actively involved with the Wound, Ostomy, Continence Society and has many years of service on the board of directors for the Association for the Advancement of Wound Care, and the American Board of Wound Management of which she also served as President.
 She is currently vice-chair for the American Board of Wound Management Foundation.